hemashushu/xiaoxuan-core-assembly/docs/assembly_module.md

 ### Module Name

-In the above example, `$app` is an identifier that represents the name of the current module, i.e. the name of the application or library.
+In the above example, `$app` is an identifier that represents the name of the current module <!-- i.e. the name of the application or library -->.
 The valid characters of the name are `[a-zA-Z0-9_]`, and the name must be immediately followed by the symbol `module`.

 For an application or library with multiple source files, the main module file names are `main.ancasm` and `lib.ancasm`, and any other source files will be used as submodules.
 The names of submodules must contains the namespace paths.
 For example, consider a library call `draw` that has 3 source files: